readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512

 • Er studiert seit Februar Jura an der Universität.
 (He has been studying law at the university since February.)

-All German Nouns Have Genders
+All German Nouns Have Gender

 • Masculine – Der